 THE MAIN INTOXIMETER OUTCOMES ARE BELOW

-Sce

-you will .
+Scenario A)

+Result is 39ug or under: will be released without charge once level is under 35ug (under 0.08) UNLESS:

+1. It is suspected that drugs are involved (a drug test will be carried out by Force Medical Officer [FMO])

+2. The Intoximeter is not working properly (so blood is taken for alcohol analysis by FMO)

+3. There are other factors such as driving behaviour (so may be charged with other driving offences)…and so on.

+If there are no aggravating factors, you will be released without charge.

+Scenario B)

-above will be charged and bailed for court.
+Result above 40ug: will be charged and bailed for court.
 Once the charge has been read out, you will be “cautioned” again.
 This time “YOU DO NOT HAVE TO SAY ANYTHING BUT IT MAY HARM YOUR DEFENCE IF YOU DO NOT MENTION NOW SOMETHING WHICH YOU LATER RELY ON IN COURT anything you so say may be given in evidence”.
 Again, note the difference in this and the Maranda rights in the US.

 DUI PENALTIES